HollerLondon/sfPhirehosePlugin/README.md

 -------------

      phirehose:
+       class:           myPhirehoseClass  # optional, must extend sfOauthPhirehose
+       consumer_key:    ~                 # from your twitter application
+       consumer_secret: ~
-       username:     # from twitter
+       access_token:    ~                 # from the twitter application generate your own access token and secret
-       password:
+       access_token_secret: ~
-       track:        [] # keywords to track - or use the DB table TwitterSearchPhrase
+       track:           []                # keywords to track - or use the DB table TwitterSearchPhrase (or custom implementation)
        follow:          []                # users to follow

 To run
 ------

+Run tasks (ideally via supervisor):

-     ./symfony pheanstalk:run_worker frontend TweetWorker log/beanstalk.log
+     ./symfony pheanstalk:run_worker TweetWorker
      ./symfony twitter:stream

 Run streaming task as daemon